HossamEldinx/ava-webapp/README.md

 The Ava App is a sophisticated full-stack web application designed for professional management and processing of construction documents.
 It combines a robust Python FastAPI backend with a modern React frontend to provide a seamless user experience for document processing, data management, and advanced file analysis.

-### What is ONLV?

-ONLV (Outline of Services and Performance) documents are essential in construction and engineering industries, defining project scope, services, and performance specifications.
-This application simplifies the handling, parsing, and analysis of these complex documents.

 ### Key Use Cases

 -   📄 **Document Processing**: Upload, parse, and analyze ONLV and JSON construction documents